 Flights to Naples take just over two hours from the UK and you can fly with a variety of airlines on non-stop services.
 For example, easyJet flies from Bristol, Edinburgh, Gatwick, Stansted and Liverpool.
-Monarch flies from Luton and Manchester, and British Airways offers several daily services from London Gatwick.
+British Airways offers several daily services from London Gatwick.

 If there are no direct flights from an airport near you, you could try a connecting flight via Paris, Amsterdam or Frankfurt with Air France, KLM or Lufthansa, which all operate from around the UK via their European hub to Naples.

-Additionally, you can look out for charters from Thomson and Thomas Cook which offer flights to the Italian city during the peak summer months.
+Additionally, you can look out for charters from TUI and Thomas Cook which offer flights to the Italian city during the peak summer months.

 Rome can be reached in just under an hour by train and Milan is accessible via the longest motorway in Italy.
 You can catch a ferry to Sorrento and Capri, or further afield to Sicily or Sardinia.